data-integrations/amazon-s3-plugins/docs/S3-batchsource.md

 **referenceName:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.

 **authenticationMethod:** Authentication method to access S3.
 Defaults to Access Credentials.
  User need to have AWS environment only to use IAM role based authentication.
- For IAM, URI scheme should be s3a://.
+URI scheme should be s3a://.
 (Macro-enabled)

 **accessID:** Access ID of the Amazon S3 instance to connect to.
 Mandatory if authentication method is Access credentials.
 (Macro-enabled)